Land of the Blue Sky People

 Come out and step into Colorado history!!

-First and Oldest - The oldest town - San Luis; first and oldest water rights - People's Ditch; oldest continuously operated business - R&R Market; oldest church building - Mission of San Acacio; oldest parish - Our Lady of Guadalupe; first military fort and first weather station - Fort Massachusetts; oldest still-standing fort - Fort Garland; Colorado's first Lieutenant Governor - Lafayette Head; first and oldest Veterans Home - Homelake Veteran's Home; first four-year institute in Colorado federally designated as a Hispanic Serving Institute - Adams State University; first national monument - Wheeler Geologic Area; Oldest Pro Rodeo - Ski-Hi Stampede; path of the oldest migratory bird - Sandhill Crane Festival; oldest potato-growing area; and the oldest hot-lead printing press - the Saguache Crescent.
-Come out and step into Colorado history.
+First and Oldest - The oldest town - San Luis; earliest adjudicated water rights - People's Ditch; oldest continuously operated business - R&R Market; oldest church building - Mission of San Acacio; oldest parish - Our Lady of Guadalupe; Colorado's first territorial governor, William Gilpin; first military fort and first weather station - Fort Massachusetts; oldest still-standing fort - Fort Garland; Colorado's first Lieutenant Governor - Lafayette Head; first and oldest Veterans Home - Homelake Veteran's Home; first four-year institute in Colorado federally designated as a Hispanic Serving Institute - Adams State University; first national monument - Wheeler Geologic Area; Oldest Pro Rodeo - Ski-Hi Stampede; path of the oldest migratory bird - Sandhill Crane Festival; oldest potato-growing area; and the oldest hot-lead printing press - the Saguache Crescent.